kunzaatko/MakieMaestro.jl/docs/src/reference.md

 !!! warning "ISO 216 standard"
     The standard under ISO 216 is to define the paper size of `{A/B/C}{1-X}` paper to be the size when the paper with an index one lower is folded in half.
-This means that alternatingly with increasing the index in the standard the width/height is larger than the height/width then smaller than larger etc. If you truly want to use the standard, then the constants `{A/B/C}{A-X}_{WIDTH/HEIGHT}_TRUE` are the ones that you should use.
-If like any other sane person, you view the width as the width of the paper, when oriented _vertically_ you should use the constants `{A/B/C}{A-X}_{WIDTH/HEIGHT}` instead.
+This means that with an increasing index we alternate between the width > height and width < height, or, loosely speaking, "landscape" and "portrait" orientation.
+If you truly want to use the standard, then the constants `{A/B/C}{1-X}_{WIDTH/HEIGHT}_TRUE` are the ones that you should use.
+If like any other sane person, you view the width as the left to right span of the paper, when oriented _vertically_ you should use the constants `{A/B/C}{1-X}_{WIDTH/HEIGHT}` instead.
     ```@example
     using MakieMaestro # hide
     using MakieMaestro.Themes